Update: ‘Features’ and ‘Specifications’ section updated.

 In October 2020, Daimler confirmed plans to launch six new EVs to expand its EQ line-up to eight models by 2022.
-Furthermore, according to a carmagazine.co.uk report last year, a secret Mercedes EQR is also on the way.
-This new EV model would revive the Made in USA Mercedes R-Class MPV.
+Furthermore, according to a carmagazine.co.uk report from late 2020, a secret Mercedes EQR is also on the way.
+This new EV model would resurrect the Made-in-USA Mercedes R-Class MPV, and its biggest markets could be China and the United States.
+Both countries have been taking to EVs in a big way, and this 6/7-seat vehicle might be just the ticket for them.

-First things first, the Mercedes EQR would be no soccer mom minivan like the R-Class that lived for two generations since its debut in 2005.
-The plan is to have Mercedes-AMG and EQ divisions to co-develop a hot 1000-horsepower “limo-SUV” that can offer mad acceleration despite being a three-row model.
+First things first, the Mercedes EQR would be no soccer mom minivan like the R-Class that lived for two generations starting in 2005.
+The plan is to have Mercedes-AMG and EQ divisions co-develop a hot 1000-horsepower “limo-SUV” that can offer mad acceleration despite being a three-row model.

 The British report suggests that the Mercedes-AMG EQR would have crossover SUV styling with a sloping roofline, noticeably wide body, and low ground clearance.
-Expect a Jaguar I-Pace-like sporty stance but in a much bigger size.
+Expect a Jaguar I-Pace-like sporty stance but in a much bigger size class.

 Above is a speculative rendering of the Mercedes EQR from auto illustrator Sugar Design.
 The rendered EQR borrows its chief design elements from the EQS.
 Like the flagship EV, it features a fixed hood (as the service flap for wiper fluid on the side of the left wing indicates), black panel fake radiator grille, triangular headlamps with the characteristic Mercedes eyebrow DRL, a light band connecting the headlamps, a curvy front bumper, and flush door handles.

-Key features of the high-end EQ models like the EQS due by 2022 should find their way into the Mercedes EQR.
-Moreover, the MBUX Hyperscreen, a coast-to-coast curved screen unit comprising three displays under a glass cover, the Digital Light headlights, the HEPA filter carrying OFI CERT” ZG 250-1 certification, and other main features may come in the higher version.
+Key features of the high-end EQ models like the EQS and Maybach EQS should find their way into the Mercedes EQR.
+Moreover, the MBUX Hyperscreen, a coast-to-coast curved screen unit comprising three displays under a glass cover, the Digital Light headlights, the HEPA filter carrying OFI CERT” ZG 250-1 certification, comfort doors which automatically open the driver’s door, Energizing air control, rear axle steering, digital light, intelligent park pilot, and attention assist and other main features should be available to the EQR.

-Daimler announced last year that it will develop a new MMA platform for compact and mid-size EQ models.
-However, the Mercedes R-Class successor, which is referred to by the media as the ‘Mercedes-AMG GLR’, tentatively, should be a large model.
 The British report only says that it will be based on a monocoque chassis made of steel and aluminum.
-The dedicated BEV platform would allow clever interior packaging and give enough room for seven occupants, without having to match the erstwhile R-Class at the tape.
+The dedicated BEV platform would allow clever interior packaging and give enough room for seven occupants without having to match the erstwhile R-Class at the tape.

 On July 22, 2021, Daimler announced a revision in its EV strategy from electric-first to electric-only.
 The company said that it will introduce three new architectures in 2025: